goktugkrblt/gitrack/README.md

 ## 📊 Scoring Algorithm

-GitTrack uses a proprietary algorithm to calculate your Developer Score (0-100):
+Gitrack uses a proprietary algorithm to calculate your Developer Score (0-100):

 ### Score Components